 While reports are strongly encouraged, reports are not required for information and referral assistance.
-The Advocacy Program telephone number is 974-5757.
+The Advocacy Program telephone number is 974-5756.
 Office hours are Monday through Friday 8:00 a.m. to 5:00 p.m.
-An on-call advocate can be reached anytime by contacting the program telephone number at 974-5757.
+An advocate can be reached anytime by contacting the program telephone number at 974-5757.
+For information on crisis counseling, community information and referrals, and suicide prevention servics, please contact the Crisis Center at (813) 234-1234.